Canadadry/pml/readme.md

  `Rectangle` properties :

- - `x` : left coordinate must be a float value in millimeter absolute position in the `Page`
+ - `x` : left coordinate must be a float value in millimeter absolute position in the `Page` or Relative to the most close `Container` parent
- - `y` : left coordinate must be a float value in millimeter absolute position in the `Page`
+ - `y` : left coordinate must be a float value in millimeter absolute position in the `Page` or Relative to the most close `Container` parent
  - `width` : width of the rectangle must be a float value in millimeter
  - `height` : height of the rectangle must be a float value in millimeter
  - `color` : color of the rectangle must be an rgb hexavalue ex : `#ffaabb`

  `Image` properties :

- - `x` : left coordinate must be a float value in millimeter absolute position in the `Page`
+ - `x` : left coordinate must be a float value in millimeter absolute position in the `Page` or Relative to the most close `Container` parent
- - `y` : left coordinate must be a float value in millimeter absolute position in the `Page`
+ - `y` : left coordinate must be a float value in millimeter absolute position in the `Page` or Relative to the most close `Container` parent
  - `width` : width of the image must be a float value in millimeter
  - `height` : height of the image must be a float value in millimeter (if zero it will keep image aspect ratio)
  - `file` : full path from working dir to image file

  `Vector` properties :

- - `x` : left coordinate must be a float value in millimeter absolute position in the `Page`
+ - `x` : left coordinate must be a float value in millimeter absolute position in the `Page` or Relative to the most close `Container` parent
- - `y` : left coordinate must be a float value in millimeter absolute position in the `Page`
+ - `y` : left coordinate must be a float value in millimeter absolute position in the `Page` or Relative to the most close `Container` parent
  - `width` : width of the image must be a float value in millimeter
  - `height` : height of the image must be a float value in millimeter (if zero it will keep image aspect ratio)
  - `file` : full path from working dir to svg image file (partial support)

  `Text` properties :

- - `x` : left coordinate must be a float value in millimeter absolute position in the `Page`
+ - `x` : left coordinate must be a float value in millimeter absolute position in the `Page` or Relative to the most close `Container` parent
- - `y` : left coordinate must be a float value in millimeter absolute position in the `Page`
+ - `y` : left coordinate must be a float value in millimeter absolute position in the `Page` or Relative to the most close `Container` parent
  - `width` : width of the rectangle must be a float value in millimeter
  - `height` : height of the rectangle must be a float value in millimeter
  - `color` : color of the rectangle must be an rgb hexavalue ex : `#ffaabb`